Prassha0908/R-Programming-Notes/README.md

 3. trunc(x) :  Truncates the decimal part (drops everything after the decimal).
 Unlike ceiling() and floor(), it simply cuts off decimal part without rounding.

 4.  round(x, digit) :  Rounds to the nearest value, optionally to a specific number of decimal places.
+Rounds to nearest, with “round to even” rule on .5 .

+5.  signif(x, digit) :  Rounds to a specified number of significant digits, not decimal places.

+# Extreme Function :
+- max() : Used to calculate the maximum value in a single vector (or) multiple vector.
+- min() : Used to calculate the minimum value in a single vector (or) multiple vector.
+- pmax() : Used to calculate the maximum value at each position among all vectors.
+- pmin() : Used to calculate the minimum value at each position among all vectors.